Xmerlin7/FreeRTOS/README.md

 ### Semaphores 🔒

 - Binary Semaphore :
-ensuring protection for the `Shared_Resource` variable.
+ensures protection for the `Shared_Resource` variable.
 To aovid the context switch in non-entrant functions;

 - Counting Semaphore :
 Used to Synchronize tasks.